shabnam-shbd/namcs-machine-learning/README.md

 psychogenic depression, and reactive depression.”[12]
 Predictors (features): To make the prediction models clinically relevant, the predictors were selected on previous literature.[1-8] The predictors considered in the models include:

-• Demographic variables:
+**Demographic variables**
-– Patient’s age: Since age was available as both numeric and categorical, an exploratory logistic regression analysis was conducted with depression as the outcome variable.
+* Patient’s age: Since age was available as both numeric and categorical, an exploratory logistic regression analysis was conducted with depression as the outcome variable.
 The model with age as a categorical variable had lower AIC (Akaike Information Criteria), and so it was later used in all the analysis.